RPM-lab-UMN/SpotNLP/README.md

 A NLP interface to extend SpotHRI

-# OLD README

 This project aims to create a robust framework for human interaction with the BostonDynamics Spot robot.
 The framework is based on the MediaPipe pose estimation model and XMem object tracking models.
-With those models, a ground truth of the human pose is created and used to train a custom gesture recognition model.
-The gesture recognition model is then used to control the Spot robot.
-The framework is designed to be modular and can be easily extended to other tasks.

 ## Installation